 Conduct field observations to determine if work is being performed using the proper revision of the respective procedure(s) for the calibration activity witnessed.

 Handling, Storage, and Shipping.
-Select a sample of documents (e.g., procedures, inventory logs) and determine if controls for handling and soil samples obtained from borings or excavations have been adequately implemented by performing the following:
+Select a sample of documents (e.g., procedures, inventory logs) and determine if controls for handling and storage of soil samples obtained from borings or excavations have been adequately implemented by performing the following:

-Verify that instructions have been established for marking and labeling, packaging, handling and storage of items to adequately identify, maintain, and preserve the item, including indication of special environments or the need for special controls.
-Also verify that sample identification is maintained either on the sample or on records the sample throughout use.
+Verify that instructions have been established for marking and labeling, packaging, handling, and storage of items to adequately identify, maintain, and preserve the item, including indication of special environments or the need for special controls.
+Also verify that sample identification is maintained either on the sample or on records traceable to the sample throughout use.

 Verify that special protective measures (e.g., containers, special moisture content levels, and temperature levels) have been specified and provided to maintain acceptable quality.